 The Maryland, Virginia, and Washington, DC truck accident attorneys at Chaikin, Sherman, Cammarata, & Siegel, P.C. stand ready to help you.
 Please call or email us today to schedule a free consultation.

-What is a lowboy truck?
+What is a Lowboy Truck?

 Some types of cargo commonly put on a lowboy trailer include:

-- Backhoes, bulldozers, and other construction vehicles
+- Backhoes, bulldozers, and other construction equipment

 - Heavy military vehicles